-The verification model was based on a variation of Siamese network17.
+The verification model was based on a variation of Siamese network14.
 In our network, our inputs are heartbeat window pairs.
 They can either belong to the same mouse and then they are considered as positive pairs or they can belong to different mice and then they are considered as negative pairs.
 Each minibatch consisted of 50% of positive pairs and 50% negative pairs.

 The model contained 3 convolutional layers followed by batch normalization and MaxPooling (n=2) and activated by a rectified linear unit (ReLU).
 These layers had the same kernel size which was equal to 110 of the heartbeat window length.
 Then we had 3 linear layers regularized by dropout followed by batch normalization and activated by ReLU except the last layer that was only linear.
-The learning rate and batch size were adjusted to each condition (no drug, drugs or combained) by Bayesian search and described in Table S1.
+The learning rate and batch size were adjusted to each condition (no drug, drugs or combined) by Bayesian search15 and described in Table S1.

 Training process